Justin Bieber Rocks Rio With Epic Purpose Show: Parties With Pals, Pretty Female

-Based on video footage, social media and reviews, the superstar’s concert was incredible.
+Based on video footage, social media, and reviews, the superstar’s concert was incredible.
 Many noted the impressive live vocals of the singer.

-Justin performed for over 40,000 in a hit-packed, visually sumptuous show, that included stunning fireworks throughout, a sweet “I love my Beliebers” declaration, and an emotive highlight when the pop icon wrapped himself in a Brazilian flag just before singing his faith-inspired “Purpose” ballad.
+Justin performed for over 40,000 in a hit-packed, visually sumptuous show, which included stunning fireworks throughout, a sweet “I love my Beliebers” declaration, and an emotive highlight when the pop icon wrapped himself in a Brazilian flag just before singing his faith-inspired “Purpose” ballad.

 Watch the clip below for a taste of how fans reacted to the Biebs’ arrival onstage.